MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-overview.md

 add tasks and steps, write the instructions for your steps, and assign different types of assets to support those steps.
 Supporting assets include:

-  - You custom 3D parts
+  - Your custom 3D parts
   - 3D objects, such as objects from the 3D toolkit (arrows and numbers, for example)
   - 2D media (images and videos)